nboldon/MCS2023/00_README_MCS2023.md

 ##################################################

-# 02. Demultiplex code
+## 02. Demultiplex code

+- Used to convert custom scATAC-seq library prep fragments to workable Cellranger files

 Custom code from Qi Sun at Cornell University

-Used to convert custom scATAC-seq library prep fragments to workable Cellranger files
+The script sciatac.py does two things:
+1. demultiplexing samples
+2. converting the lab custom barcodes into Cellranger 16bp barcodes (based on the Cellranger-atac whitelist file).
+The cellranger-atac requires three fastq files:
+"sampleName_S1_L001_R1_001.fastq.gz"
+"sampleName_S1_L001_R2_001.fastq.gz"
+"sampleName_S1_L001_R3_001.fastq.gz"
+(R1 and R3 are paired end reads that can be aligned to the reference genome.
+R2 contains the 16bp cell barcodes.)

+Section 1. run sciatac.py to convert raw fastq data files to Cellranger-atac format
+a. prepare the samplelist file
+See example file samplelist in the directory.
+It is a tab delimited text file with three columns: sampleName, bc1, bc2 (Make sure there is no space or funky characters in the smaple names.
+If a sample uses multiple barcodes, use multiple lines for the sample.)

+b. run sciatac.py on a server with plenty of temporary storage (~2TB for ~100 billion read pairs), and >=20 cpu cores.
+If you are using a computer with less cpu, modify the scripts, set both "parallelSamples" and "parallelChunks" to number of CPUs.

+sciatac.py -1 raw_fq_R1.gz -2 raw_R2.fq.gz -s samplelist  -o outputDirName

+(make sure that the file cratac_curated.txt.gz is located at the same directory as the script file sciatac.py)

+Section 2. run cellranger
+basic cellranger command
+cellranger-atac count --id=WT-8h_run \
+                        --reference=/workdir/qisun/refdata-cellranger-arc-mm10-2020-A-2.0.0 \
+                        --fastqs=/workdir/qisun/out/WT-8h \
+                        --sample=WT-8h \
+                        --localcores=32 \
+                        --localmem=128

+There is a script that can prepare the batch command file, where "-i" input directory set to the directory from previous command.
+It would create a batch script run.sh cellranger_commands.py -i outputDirName -r /workdir/qisun/refdata-cellranger-arc-mm10-2020-A-2.0.0 -o run.sh

+To run it on a large mem gen2 server (96 cores, and 500gb ram) parallel -j3 < run.sh

+Appendix. curate the cellranger barcode whitelist
+The curated barcode file "cratac_curated.txt.gz" must be kept in the same directory as the script.
+This file is from the cellranger software directory, located in cellranger-atac-2.1.0/lib/python/atac/barcodes

+The file 737K-cratac-v1.txt.gz must be scrambled before use zcat 737K-cratac-v1.txt.gz | shuf |gzip -c > newfile.txt.gz

+After scrambling, the curated list was prepared with two scripts: get_uniqList1.py and get_uniqList2.py.  get_uniqList1.py prepare about ~30,000 barcodes with hamming distance <3,  get_uniqList2.py would scan the rest of post-shuf barcodes, and add extra barcodes in case more cell barcodes are needed..

 02_README_demultiplex
 02_sciatac.py
 02_get_uniqList1.py
 02_get_uniqList2.py
 02_cratac_curated.txt.gz
-02_cellranger)_commands.py
+02_cellranger_commands.py
 02_samplelist
 02_bedConvert.py

 02_cellrangerRun.sh
-- Slurm script to create Cellranger files
+Slurm script to create Cellranger files

 02_Rename_FragFiles.R
-- Renames Cellranger files; can then be moved to new folder for downstream analysis
+Renames Cellranger files; can then be moved to new folder for downstream analysis

 ##############################################
 ##############################################
 ##############################################

-# 03. Project MCS1
+## 03. Project MCS1

-Creates projMCS1 for downstream analysis
+- Creates arrow files and project MCS1 for quality control and downstream analysis.

 03_projMCS1_ArrowFiles.R
-- Creates arrow files in ArchR to create project
+Creates arrow files in ArchR to create project

 03_projMCS1.R
-- Adds doublet scores
+Adds doublet scores
-- Creates dataframes for nFrags and TSS Enrichment
+Creates dataframes for nFrags and TSS Enrichment
-- Plots QC scores
+Plots QC scores
-  - Density plot for nFrags vs TSS Enrichment
+  Density plot for nFrags vs TSS Enrichment
-  - Ridge and violin plots for nFrags and TSS Enrichment individually plotted)
+  Ridge and violin plots for nFrags and TSS Enrichment individually plotted)

 QC files:
-- 03_TSS-vs-Frags.pdf
+03_TSS-vs-Frags.pdf
-- 03_TSS7_QC-MCS1.pdf
+03_TSS7_QC-MCS1.pdf
-- 03_QC_FragSize-Distro_2024-02-29.pdf
+03_QC_FragSize-Distro_2024-02-29.pdf
-- 03_Peak-Call-Summary.pdf
+03_Peak-Call-Summary.pdf

 #############################################